leostera/lam/ROADMAP.md

 This is a list of all the research and work I'd like to do within the context of LAM.

+Milestones are fairly small and try to be self-contained, but of course sometimes they span multiple concerns.

 #### Milestones

 * 2020 Q4 - Milestone 1: BEAM Binaries :heavy_check_mark:
 * 2020 Q4 - Milestone 2: Single Process Programs :hammer:
-* Milestone 3: Multi-Process Programs :crystal_ball:
+* Milestone 3: Multi-Process Programs :hammer:
-* Milestone 4: Multi-core Processing :crystal_ball:
+* Milestone 4: Multi-core Processing :hammer:
 * Milestone 5: Native Extensions :crystal_ball:
 * Milestone 6: WebIDL API :rocket:
 * Milestone 7: Native Graphics :rocket: